crytic/not-so-smart-contracts/README.md

 This repository contains examples of common Ethereum smart contract vulnerabilities, including code from real smart contracts.
 Use Not So Smart Contracts to learn about EVM and Solidity vulnerabilities, as a reference when performing security reviews, and as a benchmark for security and analysis tools.

+In addition, we have also included analysis of several honeypots.

 ## Features

 Each _Not So Smart Contract_ includes a standard set of information: